kalismeras61/flutter_lock_screen/README.md

 <img src="http://www.yasinilhan.com/passcode/1.png" width="300" height="600" title="Screen Shoot">

 ## Finger Print Usage
-First, be sure you should ensure that you add the `local_auth` package as a dependency. https://pub.dartlang.org/packages/local_auth
+First, be sure you should ensure that you add the `local_auth` package as a dependency.
+And Please read local_auth all integration details. https://pub.dartlang.org/packages/local_auth

 iOS Integration